-The Headquarters of the United Nations peacekeeping mission in Haiti, located in Port-au-Prince, collapsed and several other UN facilities were damaged.
-A number of UN personnel and family members were unaccounted for in the aftermath of the earthquake.
+The Headquarters of the United Nations peacekeeping mission in Haiti, located in Port-au-Prince, collapsed, and several other UN facilities were damaged.
+Many UN personnel and family members were unaccounted for in the aftermath of the earthquake.

-Due to the overall destruction of Port-au-Prince and surrounding areas, facilities such as transport, mortuary facilities, deceased storage, accommodations, logistics, supplies, etc., were not available.
+Due to the overall destruction of Port-au-Prince and surrounding areas, facilities such as transport, mortuary facilities, deceased storage, accommodations, logistics, and supplies were unavailable.

-Search and recovery teams were deployed to Port-au-Prince to assist in search and recovery of victims located at the various UN affected buildings by the UN search teams.
+Search, and recovery teams were deployed to Port-au-Prince to assist in the search and recovery of victims located at the various UN affected buildings.
 The team members assisted with deceased data management, deceased remains management, personal effects management, and deceased chain of custody from site to refrigerated containers.

 Kenyon also performed deceased recovery at particular sites at the request of the UN.

-Personal effects located on the deceased were cleaned by Kenyon and returned to the victim’s families at the request of the individual families and the UN representatives.
-Kenyon managed property recovered from the affected UN locations.
-The items were shipped to the Kenyon facility in the United States where they were cleaned, recorded, itemised and cataloged for family viewing and claim.
-All unclaimed items were returned to the UN for distribution to the relevant family members.
+Personal effects on the deceased were cleaned by Kenyon and returned to the victim’s families at the request of the individual families and the UN representatives.

-Once the victims were identified and the families and the UN had been advised, Kenyon managed the repatriation of the deceased from Haiti to the next of kin at their home location.
+Once the victims were identified and the families and the UN were advised, Kenyon managed the repatriation of the deceased from Haiti to the next of kin at their home location.

-Kenyon carried out comprehensive safety assessments of each of the sites and ensured that the team members followed health and safety procedures and that each team member wore appropriate personal protective equipment at all times.
+Including carrying out comprehensive safety assessments of each of the sites and ensuring all team members followed health and safety procedures and wore appropriate personal protective equipment at all times.

-Kenyon ensured that timely, effective communication and cooperation occurred between Kenyon the United Nations representatives on site and with the other government agencies.
+Ensured timely, effective communication and cooperation occurred between all parties, including the United Nations representatives on-site and other government agencies.

-There were a total of 51 deceased that could not be associated with the UN contingent.
-All deceased were buried in a dignified manner in a gravesite arranged by the UN.
-The burial service was attended by a Catholic priest who performed a burial site blessing.
-Each of the deceased underwent a full post mortem where DNA samples were collected for subsequent testing and comparison and sent to Interpol.
+The deceased that could not be associated with the UN contingent were buried in a dignified manner at a gravesite arranged by the UN.
+Each of the deceased underwent a full post-mortem where DNA samples were collected for subsequent testing and comparison and sent to Interpol.
 The location of the grave sites were also recorded, geo-tagged and information passed across to Interpol.